 our Strategic priorities

-Our Institute is holds three strategic priority areas that guide our projects, programs and research.
+Our Institute is holds three Strategic Priority Areas that guide our projects, programs and research.

-1. Support and amplify peacebuilding and collective actions
+1. Support and amplify systems change

 Women, everywhere, in all our diversity, come together to drive socio-economic change for the benefit of our children and families experiencing structural marginalisation, inequalities and all forms of discrimination.
 We navigate trauma and conflict in our communities, institutions and across broader societal structures by drawing on knowledges, cultural practices and lived experience, with a firm commitment to the wellbeing of our children and families.
 Within current structures women are using tools of peacebuilding, transforming conflict in communities and broader systems, by creating the conditions conducive to peace for all human and non-human beings to thrive.